Barley Allergy: What Foods to Avoid

 • Wheat

 Barley is an incredibly versatile grain that can be used in many different ways in the kitchen.
-Many foods we eat every day contain barley or derivatives of it.
-Be sure to check your food labels and avoid “barley” or “malt” ingredients.
+Many foods we eat every day contain barley or derivatives of it. if you have a food allergy to barley, be sure to check your food labels and avoid “barley” or “malt” ingredients.
+Here are the barley allergy foods to avoid.

 Beers